-HAZARD DESCRIPTION Fire The risk of fires, particularly in the dry season is prevalent throughout the Municipal area.
+HAZARD DESCRIPTION Fire The risk of fires, particularly in the dry season is prevalent throughout the municipal area.
 The establishment and staffing of a fire station in Piketberg and the implementation of public awareness initiatives are essential.
 The establishment of a fire station has been initiated in conjunction with the West Coast District Municipality and a mutual aid agreement concluded for the Fire Fighting function.
-Bergrivier Municipality is presently in the process of appointing of a Chief Fire Officer.
 Mr Noel Williams has been appointed as the new Fire Chief as from the 1 st December 2023.
-Drought and water supplies Drought risk is significant throughout the region, particularly in the Sandveld and Coastal areas.
-The water level in the ground water aquifers has dropped substantially in recent years and in some instances, boreholes are no longer productive.
+Drought and water supplies Drought risk is significant throughout the region, particularly in the Sandveld and coastal area.
+The water level in the ground water aquifers has dropped substantially in recent years and i some instances, boreholes are no longer productive.
 Water quality has also declined.
-In the long term, alternative, sustainable water supplies to the Sandveld and coastal areas are needed.
-This can be achieved either by desalination plants on the coast or by increasing the capacity of Clanwilliam dam and installing a pipeline to the relevant areas.
-To limit the current shortages, immediate implementation of a monitoring and control system for the existing boreholes is needed.
+In the lon term, alternative, sustainable water supplies to the Sandveld and coastal areas are needed.
+Th can be achieved either by desalination plants on the coast or by increasing the capacity of the Clanwilliam dam and installing a pipeline to the relevant areas.
+To limit the current shortage immediate implementation of a monitoring and control system for the existing boreholes needed.
 Severe weather (storms, wind, rain) During periods of heavy rainfall in the catchment areas, several low-lying areas become inundated.
 Establishment of the 1:50 and 1:100-year flood-lines along rivers is imperative.
-Hazardous materials inci- dents (esp. road accidents) The state of the N7 and the currently unmonitored transportation of hazardous materials create a risk of accidents and exposure to contamination.
+Hazardous materials incidents (esp. road accidents) The state of the N7 and the currently unmonitored transportation of hazardous materials create a risk of accidents and exposure to contamination.
 Implementation of co-operative monitoring of heavy vehicle movements and load identification between the neighbouring traffic authorities is needed to reduce the risk of accidents and spillage.
 The upgrading of the N7 has just been completed and the road is now at a level that is conducive to the traffic it carries.
 Red Tides The annual phenomenon of rapid increase in the concentration of phytoplankton in the water along the coast results, at times, in the crayfish leaving the water in vast numbers and impacts on the fishing industry.
 Power Outages The problems experienced by Eskom and the projected inability to meet future demands indicate that power outages are likely to occur on an on-going basis.
 It is therefore imperative that emergency power facilities are put in place to maintain essential services.
 These include water and sewage treatment facilities.
+Chronic Disaster Chronic conditions relating to, inter alia, primary health, disease, unemployment, poverty, HIV/Aids, TB and substance abuse are of major social consequence.
+The situation in the country as a whole and in the Western Cape is well documented.
+Community and local government-driven initiatives are needed to improve and maintain public awareness and to alter mind-sets with respect to responsible medication.
+Job creation and self-help initiatives will need to be financed and managed.